ZealousPython/ChatApp/README.md

 # ChatApp
-A Chat app created using PHP and REACT-Native still in development
+A Chat app created using PHP and REACT-Native Chat application folder contains the React Native App and the php files are on top.
+App was ran using XAMP